xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-key-xmtp-chat-features-in-a-lens-app.md

   }
 }
 ```

+Messages sent within a conversation are not returned by this method.
+Use the `conversations.streamAllMessages` to get all messages in the new Lens conversation.

 To see how conversation streaming is implemented in Lenster, see [`streamConversations`](https://github.com/lensterxyz/lenster/blob/c64636cbbc688aa118ad886f31316b0150d87916/src/components/utils/hooks/useMessagePreviews.tsx#L154) in `/src/components/utils/hooks/useMessagePreview.tsx` in the Lenster GitHub repo.